xlwings/xlwings/docs/vba.rst

     $ xlwings quickstart myproject

-This will create a new folder in your current directory with both, an Excel and Python file.
+This will create a new folder in your current directory with a fully prepared Excel file and an empty Python file.

 Alternatively, you can also open a new spreadsheet from a template (``$ xlwings template open``) or manually insert the module in an existing workbook like so: